solita/solita.github.com/_posts/2012-12-04-phantom-runner.md

 excerpt: "Introducing PhantomRunner: a Java based, open source testing library that provides integration between JUnit and Jasmine via the PhantomJS headless browser."
 ---

-**tl;dr:** PhantomRunner lets you run your in-browser JavaScripts tests from Eclipse, any other platform that supports JUnit.
+**tl;dr:** PhantomRunner lets you run your in-browser JavaScript tests from your IDE or any other platform that supports JUnit.
 PhantomRunner is a Java based, open source testing library that provides integration between JUnit and Jasmine via the PhantomJS headless browser.
 You can find it [on GitHub](https://github.com/solita/phantom-runner).